 - There's no good card options based on the spend entered.

-- The calculator is having issues calculating rewards.
+- The calculator is having a brain-fart and is not calculating rewards properly.

 Enter different values or try again later.